Prostanoids: Prostaglandins, Prostacyclins

 The nematode Caenorhabditis elegans lacks cyclooxygenase enzymes, but it can produce a molecule that appears identical to prostaglandin F by some as yet unknown mechanism.
 Certain pathogenic fungi and yeasts produce 3‑hydroxy-eicosanoids from host arachidonic acid, and they can hijack the host’s COX-2 enzymes to produce 3‑hydroxy-prostaglandins from these that have similar properties to the normal compounds.
 Other fungi produce enzymes with significant homologies to mammalian cyclooxygenases COX-1 and COX-2 and termed Ppo proteins that synthesise PGH2.
 While the yeast Candida albicans and related pathogenic fungi produce PGE2 and other prostanoids in vitro from exogenous arachidonate, the relevant enzymes have not yet been characterized.
 Indeed, whole genome sequencing has revealed that fungi have no homologues for the mammalian enzymes, suggesting that they have evolved alternative mechanisms for the synthesis of eicosanoids.
 A prostaglandin H synthase isolated from the red alga Gracilaria vertniculophylla is very different in structure from its animal counterparts, but it appears to work in the same way, although it is not inhibited by non-steroidal anti-inflammatory drugs.
 Some pathogenic protozoa including the Chaga's disease agent Trypanosoma cruzi produce COX-like proteins that are distant evolutionarily from mammalian COX; thromboxane A2 is the main prostanoid found with a little PGF.
 There is further discussion below in relation to 'exotic' prostanoids.

 Insects: The phospholipids in most insects tend to contain very little arachidonic acid, so the starting point in the biosynthesis of prostaglandins is the release of linoleic acid by the action of phospholipase A2; mosquitos are an exception and require arachidonic acid from animal blood as a nutrient.
-Linoleic acid serves as the precursor for arachidonate biosynthesis, and this is acted upon by a peroxidase termed peroxinectin (Pxt), and not by cyclooxygenases, to produce PGH2, which is then converted to PGE2 and PGD2 by PGE2 and PGD2 synthases, respectively.
+When required, linoleic acid is elongated and desaturated to form arachidonate, and this is acted upon by a peroxidase termed peroxinectin (Pxt), and not by cyclooxygenases, to produce PGH2, which is then converted to PGE2 and PGD2 by PGE2 and PGD2 synthases, respectively.
 Insects have differing catabolic enzymes also.

 3. Prostacyclin and Thromboxane Biosynthesis